Sonos announces Alexa-controlled wireless speakers

 Sonos CEO Patrick Spence calls this new platform the “Sonic Internet” and complained of “default speakers” in entry-level devices that didn’t work seamlessly with Alexa and each other.

 “Music is one of the most used features with Alexa,” said Tom Taylor, SVP, Amazon Alexa, in New York today.
-The new Sonos integration allows you to ask Alexa to “play the new Killer’s song” and Alexa will find it.
+The new Sonos integration allows you to ask Alexa to “play the new Killers song” and Alexa will find it.

 Sonos now supports 80 music services and works together with Spotify and now Alexa.
 Further, the company is partnering with home CE providers like Crestron, Logitech, and Smartthings to add different interaction elements to the Sonos experience.
 In 2018 the company plans to open the Sonos API to developers and today they also announced a “Works With Sonos” badge to allow outside vendors to connect with the in-home devices.